Blog

 Annual Subscription Billing Advantage No. 3: Churn Reduction

-One of the greatest advantages of annual subscriptions is that customers have to use your software over the course of year, rather than dump it just because they find the learning curve steep or have an issue one month.
+One of the greatest advantages of annual subscriptions is that customers have to use your software over a year, rather than dump it just because they find the learning curve steep or have an issue one month.
 This is not to say that your product should be onerous for users, but the nature of B2B SaaS solutions is that they are complex.
 Think of behemoths like customer relationship management or warehouse inventory management applications.

-Plainly put, users need a lot of time to become familiar with, adopt and realize the value in these kinds of solutions.
+Plainly put, users need a lot of time to become familiar with, adopt, and realize the value in these kinds of solutions.
 Overcoming this initial user friction is key to retaining customers—the gift of time is vitally important for a smooth transition and reduces the chance of customer churn.

 Annual Subscription Billing Advantage No. 4: Customer Convenience